canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

-# Ubuntu tutorial guidelines

-// id is used as tutorial url
+---
 id: tutorial-guidelines
 summary: A summary tutorial description.
 Remember the content of it (as the title) is searchable.
 It should be around 26 words.
-// Categories correspond to one or multiple area of the developer site
 categories: snapcraft
-// Remember that tags are searchable as well.
 tags: tutorial,guidelines,snap
-// Beginners without previous knowledge from a topic should be able to take and understands tutorials from level 1 without any other prerequisites.
-// Difficulty spans from 1 to 5
 difficulty: 2
 status: Published

+---

+# Ubuntu tutorial guidelines

+id is used as tutorial url

+Categories correspond to one or multiple area of the developer site

+Remember that tags are searchable as well.

+Difficulty spans from 1 to 5.
+Beginners without previous knowledge from a topic should be able to take and understands tutorials from level 1 without any other prerequisites.

 Tutorial title is 5 words maximum.